elonrov/dinder/README.md

 ### 'Swiping' Functionality
 The 'swiping' functionality was achieved using a combination of JavaScript, HTML, and CSS.
-[sceenshot of the handle X and handle Check methods in restaurant round].
+[screenshot of the handle X and handle Check methods in restaurant round].
 ![](assets/readme/swiping.gif)

 ## Future Plans